esabunor/farmersmarket/README.md

 # farmersmarket
-Farmersmarket is an ecommerce django application created using the django-oscar ecommerce framework it available at farmersmarket-mockup.herokuapp.com
+Farmersmarket is an ecommerce django application created using the django-oscar ecommerce framework its available at farmersmarket-mockup.herokuapp.com